cfn-modules/docs/README.md

     Value: !Sub 'http://${Instance.Outputs.PublicIpAddress}'
 ```

-You upload the CloudFormation template and the dependencies to S3 with the `aws cloudformation package` command.
+Upload the CloudFormation template and the dependencies to S3 with the `aws cloudformation package` command.

 > [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) if `aws` is not installed on your system

-If you use `cfn-modules` the first time, create an S3 bucket now to store the artifacts (otherwise, skip this step).
+If you use `cfn-modules` the first time, create an S3 bucket to store the artifacts first (otherwise, skip this step).
 Choose a unique bucket name, e.g. `cfn-modules-$Name-$Region`.

 In the following command, replace `$Name` with a unique name (e.g. your initials or company name), and replace `$Region` with your AWS default region (e.g. `us-east-1`) to create an S3 bucket: